Sangluisme/4Deform/readme.md

 ```
 pip install -U "jax[cuda12]"
 ```
-Other jax versions may also work, but have not been tested.
+We used *cuda 12.4 + cudnn v8.9.6*, Other jax versions may also work, but have not been tested.

 **Trouble shooting**